The Savvy Scientist

 From the moment you know the date of your viva voce, work backwards and plan the steps you'll need to take before the day itself.
 Allow enough time to assess and review your work so that as the day approaches, you can focus on the practicalities.

-This encompasses everything from making sure you relax, eat and sleep well the day before to arranging transport so you get to the viva on time - if you're attending in person.
+This encompasses everything from making sure you relax, eat and sleep well the day before to arranging transport so you get to the viva on time.

 An online PhD viva will present its own challenges, so ensure your working space is presentable and you still make an effort in terms of what you'll be wearing.